 Make sure you are taking detailed notes on what pins are working for you and what pins are not.
 Pinterest Analytics can help you with this, and we are about to learn how.

-The Five Pinterest Analytics Views
+The Pinterest Analytics Views

-There are five Pinterest analytics views:
+There are now three simple Pinterest Analytics views:

 - Audience Insights

 Now, we are going to break down each of these Pinterest Analytics views, how to access them, and what you can learn about.
 We are not going to cover Video just yet, since I haven’t really played with it.

 Pinterest Analytics Overview Screen